 For details on switching into any other Janus Henderson collective investment scheme, please contact the ACD.

-3.4.
-Dealing charges
+3.5 Dealing charges

 The price per Share at which Shares are bought or redeemed is the Net Asset Value per Share.
-Any initial charge or redemption charge is payable in addition to the price.
+Any initial charge, redemption charge or dilution levy is payable in addition to the price.

 Initial charge: